Zorlin/pve-moosefs/README.md

 ## Future features
 * Instant snapshots and rollbacks
 * Instant clones

-## DISCLAIMER
-This is **HIGHLY EXPERIMENTAL!**

-I'm running it in production, but you should be careful.

 **Do not use snapshots in MooseFS bdev mode as they are actively being worked on and not ready yet**